 1. Give yourself permission to go through all the different emotions during this time.
 It’s completely natural and expected.
 Trying to stuff the feelings down will only prolong the healing process.

 2. Take care of yourself-get plenty of rest, drink plenty of water, and eat healthy foods.
 If you do not take care of yourself during this stressful time, you will end up getting sick…and that will just complicate things even further.

 3. Check your attitude.
 Don’t spend all of your time with an attitude of “poor me”.
 Does getting fired suck?
 Absolutely.
 But some of the wealthiest people have been fired many times in their lives.
 The difference for them was that they didn’t allow themselves to get caught in a “poor me” attitude.
 They looked for the opportunities around them and were open to allowing new opportunities into their life.
 You can do the same.

 Do watch for the warning signs of depression during this time.
 If you are having a difficult time getting out of bed, or taking care of everyday responsibilities and feel down consistently for more than a month, you may be suffering from some depression as a result of the stress.

 GO SEEK PROFESSIONAL HELP!!!!
 I cannot encourage you enough to do that.
-A naturopathic doctor can help…whether it is through short term medication or supportive natural remedy, or by giving you some coping skills and strategies to help you through.
-They can even help to to set some goals that can help you to move forward and be productive again.
+A naturopathic doctor can help…whether it is through short-term medication or supportive natural remedy, or by giving you some coping skills and strategies to help you through.
+They can even help to set some goals that can help you to move forward and be productive again.